In the French Style: An Eclectic Mix of the Romantic, Rustic, and Majestic

 From the sophistication of Paris apartments to the tranquility of country homes in Brittany and Provence, and the quaintness of the half-timbered buildings in Normandy, French house plans are marvelous sights.
 Think chateaus, rustic country farmhouses, and cottages – and you get the idea of the uniquely eclectic, romantic, and charming style of French home design.
 Each region in the country is known for its own distinctive character – and has inspired countless homes in the United States and Canada.

-These two-story homes have attractive brick and stone exteriors and hipped roofs that add to their curb appeal.
-The four-bedroom (top) has a fireplace, patio and courtyard (Plan #188-1006).
-Inside the house at bottom (Plan # 178-1059) are high ceilings, master bedroom on the main floor, study, breakfast nook, and other amenities.
+This two-story home has an attractive brick and stone exterior and hipped roofs that add to its curb appeal.
+Inside the house (Plan # 178-1059) are high ceilings, master bedroom on the main floor, study, breakfast nook, and other amenities.

 Features of French Style Homes